Updated March 2023

-Online shopping was on the rise well before 2020 rolled around, and it’s safe to say that it’s not going anywhere anytime soon.
+Online shopping is only getting more and more popular, and it’s safe to say that it’s not going anywhere anytime soon.

 Side note: if you’re a service-based business that’s not using ecommerce yet, what are you waiting for?
 Check out our article on 5 Easy Ways Service Based Businesses Can Leverage Ecommerce for tips on how to get started!